Two Women (1999 film)

-Two Women (Do zan) is a 1999 Iranian motion picture written and directed by Tahmineh Milani.
+Two Women (Do zan) is a 1999 Iranian drama film written and directed by Tahmineh Milani.

 Two Women charts the lives of two promising architecture students over the course of the first turbulent years of the Islamic Republic, creating a portrait of traditions that conspire to trap women and stop them from realizing their full potential.
 In an extensive interview, Tahmineh Milani stated that the name Two Women alluded to two different potential life-stories of one woman.
 The film won the best screenplay award at Iran's Fajr Film Festival in 1999 as well as Best Actress for Niki Karimi's part in the Taormina Film Festival.